 Senior Vice President

-Mark Schmelzle leads the firm’s financial services industry team and is a member of the manufacturing and private equity teams.
+Mark Schmelzle leads the firm’s financial services industry team.
 His practice focuses primarily on financial institutions, manufacturing/wholesale/distribution entities and private equity groups.

 In the financial services and manufacturing industries, his experience includes financial statement audits, fraud investigations and other types of attest services.